Canada did not agree to specific production cuts in G20 meeting - minister

 Canada and the G20 countries agree on the need for oil price stability, but in a Friday meeting Canada did not promise any specific production cuts, Natural Resources Minister Seamus O'Regan said on Friday.
 The minister also said that the federal government would deliver an aid package to provide liquidity to the country's struggling oil and gas sector "soon."

-Top oil nations pushed to finalize a deal on sweeping oil cuts at G20 talks on Friday, in which O'Regan participated, to lift prices slammed by the coronavirus crisis, with Russia and Saudi Arabia taking the lion's share and the United States showing unusual willingness to help out.
+Top oil nations pushed on Friday to finalize a deal on sweeping oil cuts at a G20 teleconference, in which O'Regan participated, to lift prices slammed by the coronavirus crisis, with Russia and Saudi Arabia taking the lion's share and the United States showing unusual willingness to help out.
 Riyadh, Moscow and its allies, which make up the informal OPEC+ group, had forged a pact to curb crude production by the equivalent of 10% of global supplies in marathon talks on Thursday, and said they wanted others to cut a further 5%.

 In an interview with Russian state television channel Rossiya-24, Russian Energy Minister Alexander Novak said that Canada was ready to cut oil output by around 1 million bpd.
 "That's news to me.
 I haven't heard that figure before," O'Regan told Reuters in a telephone interview.
 Referring to curtailment figures, he said: "The exchange of numbers will come at some point, but it did not in this G20."